Tuning the camera settings

 There are multiple scenarios where you would like to save the camera settings in a file:

-• you tuned your camera using Metavision Studio (adjusted the biases, set an ROI, enabled an hardware filter etc.), you want to re-use those settings in some other applications like testing some algorithms with our Advanced modules Samples.
+you tuned your camera using Metavision Studio (adjusted the biases, set an ROI, enabled an hardware filter etc.) and now you want to re-use those settings in some other applications like testing some algorithms with our Advanced modules Samples.

 To create those camera settings file without writing any code, you can use: